Philips Hue 2022 – What We Want to See

-In the smart home lighting world the Philips Hue system still leads the way, however the competition is stiff and as 2018 head to a close, we look at what we hope and would like to see in 2019 from Hue, what we know, any rumours and what we would love to see.
+In the smart home lighting world the Philips Hue system still leads the way, however there are plenty of other options and systems available, but we look at what we hope and would like to see in 2022 from Hue, what we know, any rumours and what we would love to see.

 We love Hue, however there are some things that would make it even better, below we have rounded up what we would like to see and ideas we have to make it better.